rozlynboutin/microbiome_helper/16S-tutorial.md

 ### Read filtering based on quality and length

-Based on the FastQC report above, a quality score cut-off of 30 over 90% of bases and a maximum length of 400 bp are reasonable filtering criteria:
+Based on the FastQC report above, a quality score cut-off of 30 over 90% of bases and a maximum length of 400 bp are reasonable filtering criteria (~22 min on 4 CPUs):

     readFilter.pl -q 30 -p 90 -l 400 -thread 4 stitched_reads/*.assembled*fastq